skip to content

 00:14:32 - Scott Steinlage

-So his book.
-He has a book called Work Less, Make More.
-He's not in the tech industry, but he's in the business.
-Business.
-To business coaching and stuff like that,
+So his book, he has a book called Work Less, Make More.
+He's not in the tech industry, but he's in business-to-business coaching and stuff like that.

 00:14:40 - Anthony Campolo